FaisZ/apple_player/README.md

 Installation note:

-The app's developer is not registered in Google Play, therefore warnings on installation will be given.
+The app is not registered in Google Play, therefore warnings on installation will be given.
+Please ignore the warnings, the app is safe.
 Enable installation from unknown sources to enable installing APKs not from Google Play Store.